 - You must be enrolled for at least six credits each semester

 - You must be working toward a degree or approved certificate at UMBC

 - If the FAFSA is selected for verification, all required documents must be submitted and reviewed before the loan can be processed

-Apply for a Federal Direct Subsidized Stafford Loan
+Accessing the Federal Direct Subsidized Stafford Loan

 - Step 2 – Complete a Federal Direct Stafford Loan Master Promissory Note (MPN).